 Delivering the experience customers expect today is only possible with the cloud.
-In addition to enabling you to differentiate on customer experience immediately, moving to the cloud also sets you up for a strong tomorrow.
+In addition to enabling your operation to differentiate on customer experience immediately, moving to the cloud also sets you up for a strong tomorrow.

-The future of the contact center incorporates AI-powered features and functionalities that are becoming mainstream faster than some expected.
-While these are still evolving in the areas of intelligent routing, agent empowerment and analytics, it's understood that cloud-based contact centers will be required to embrace AI features most effectively.
+The future of the contact center incorporates Al-powered features and functionalities that are becoming mainstream faster than some expected.
+While these are still evolving in the areas of intelligent routing, agent empowerment, and analytics, it's understood that cloud-based contact centers will be required to embrace Al features to operate most effectively.